What are the three new Bilt 2.0 cards?

 Are the changes on the new Bilt cards good for cardholders?

-However, if you run the numbers, you start to realize some interesting trends.
-The key one is as follows:
+However, if you run the numbers, you start to realize some interesting trends:

-Why?
-Because 4% Bilt cash can be redeemed against your rent at a rate of $3 Bilt Cash = 100 Bilt Points.
+That Bilt Cash you earn can then be redeemed against your rent at a rate of $0.01 Bilt Cash = 3 Bilt Points.
 So every $1 you spend becomes 1.33x Bilt points when you redeem Bilt Cash against rent.

 This changes the math tremendously.